-Back in February, 100 Thieves introduced General Mills-owned frozen pizza brand Totino’s as one of its main sponsors.
+Back in February, 100 Thieves introduced General Mills-owned frozen pizza brand Totino’s as one of its main patrons.
 The deal was initially showcased through an ad featuring the team’s Call of Duty players, and promised fans a documentary series about the lives of the team along with it.
 That partnership has now extended to the organization’s Fortnite squad.
 Sponsored by Totino’s, 100T has secured a massive gaming house for their Fortnite team to live and train in.

 The announcement came via 100 Thieves founder Matthew “Nadeshot” Haag on the team’s YouTube page.

 The journey to the Fortnite World Cup starts tomorrow.